 "Leaky gut syndrome" is the term that refers to the breakdown of the stomach and intestinal linings.
 This leads to undigestible foods caught in the gut lining which cause toxins and bacterias to "leak" into the bloodstream.
 Many people believe this digestive system problem is a cause of food intolerance and allergies, and there are a ton of naturally occurring ingredients that can help heal your body.

-Bone broth is full of amino acids, like proline, which are the building blocks that aid in preventing inflammation for your digestive health and promote the growth of healthy probiotics.
-In addition, it's easily digestible by your system and, unlike more complex food sources, its healing properties promotes gut health as you easily absorb its vitamins and minerals.
+Bone broth is full of amino acids, like proline, which are the building blocks that aid in preventing inflammation for your digestive tract health and promote the growth of healthy probiotics.
+In addition, it's easily digestible by your system and, unlike more complex food sources, its healing properties promote gut health as you easily absorb its vitamins and minerals.

 3. Boosts the immune system.

-In addition to leaky gut, drinking bone broth has been credited for signs of overall improvement in the immune system and the human body at large.
+In addition to leaky gut, drinking this healthy broth has been credited for signs of overall improvement in the immune system and the human body at large.
 People drinking bone broth report they're less likely to contract the common cold or the flu.
 This is most likely a result of the healing of the gut, as unhealthy guts cause the immune system to release antibodies that attack healthy tissue in an autoimmune-like response.

 When the gut is restored, natural immune responses are re-established.
 Not only that, but bone broth has been linked to improved mood, energy levels, and healthy sleep.
 Chicken bone broth is especially helpful in this way.
 These all contribute to keeping your body in top-notch shape, which can prevent common ailments.